scubamuc/scubamuc/README.md

 ---

-Having gained some Nextcloud snap experience I was asked to join the [Nextcloud snap Team](https://github.com/nextcloud-snap) to assist in [testing PR's](https://github.com/nextcloud-snap/nextcloud-snap/wiki/Develop-and-contribute#testing-pull-requests), resolving [issues](https://github.com/nextcloud-snap/nextcloud-snap/issues) where possible and creating the [Nextcloud snap wiki](https://github.com/nextcloud-snap/nextcloud-snap/wiki).
+having gained some Nextcloud snap experience I was asked to join the [Nextcloud snap Team](https://github.com/nextcloud-snap) to assist in [testing PR's](https://github.com/nextcloud-snap/nextcloud-snap/wiki/Develop-and-contribute#testing-pull-requests), resolving [issues](https://github.com/nextcloud-snap/nextcloud-snap/issues) where possible and creating the [Nextcloud snap wiki](https://github.com/nextcloud-snap/nextcloud-snap/wiki).
 That has certainly been an exciting journey and an phantastic experience.

 **Quicklinks**
 * [Official Nextcloud snap GitHub](https://github.com/nextcloud-snap/nextcloud-snap)